Manufacturing ERP: The Top 10 ERP Systems for 2023

 - Large Business: Businesses with over 500 employees.
 Large manufacturing companies almost always have dedicated IT departments.

 Determining the size of a business is important because certain ERP products are better for SMBs, while others are designed for the larger end of the spectrum.
-SAP Business One, for example, is a widely-used option for SMBs, while other options, such as Oracle ERP, offer high-level scalability that allows them to accommodate networks of hundreds or thousands of unique users.
+SAP Business One, for example, is a widely used option for SMBs.
+In contrast, other options, such as SAP S/4 HANA, offer high-level scalability that allows them to accommodate networks of hundreds or thousands of unique users.
 Small business ERP solutions are often designed so that they don’t require an IT department to be implemented effectively, while enterprise-scale ERP may require more IT manpower from the client’s end.

 How Manufacturing Industry Sector Affects Manufacturing ERP Software Selection